Nightingale Initiative for Global Health (NIGH)

 yet we have yet to share what we know....

 More than ever before, we are all impacted by the health of everyone else around the world.
 Yet, most critical global health issues are still under-reported, under-valued and poorly understood.
-Although nurses and many others have important knowledge, experience and wisdom, we have yet to effectively share what we know with the general public — with the global community.
+Although nurses and midwives have important knowledge, experience and wisdom, we have yet to effectively share what we know with the general public — with the global community.

 Nurses and midwives are the world’s largest healthcare workforce — 80% of healthcare delivery globally.
 The International Council of Nurses — a federation of national nursing associations from 132 out of 193 UN Member States — counts the numbers of nurses as